 “COVID has changed our ability and people’s comfort in how we use our spaces in common, so we wanted to set up the luncheon in a way that would be inclusive, safe and meaningful for all,” said Linnea Van Pelt, BSN, RN, CMSRN, OCN, LMBT, patient services manager, UNC Oncology Support Services.
 The switch to offering boxed lunches also made it possible to serve more patients and caregivers than was possible in the past.
 In all, 400 box lunches were handed out.

 Another new feature this year was the guided journey of gratitude.
-Based on research by UNC’s Barbara Fredrickson, PhD, Kenan Distinguished Professor of Psychology and Neuroscience, that demonstrates the value of regularly experiencing positive emotions, the PFRC team created stations throughout the cancer hospital lobby that highlighted the 10 primary positive emotions: love, gratitude, hope, joy, inspiration, interest, serenity, pride, awe and amusement.
+Based on research by UNC Lineberger’s Barbara Fredrickson, PhD, Kenan Distinguished Professor of Psychology and Neuroscience, that demonstrates the value of regularly experiencing positive emotions, the PFRC team created stations throughout the cancer hospital lobby that highlighted the 10 primary positive emotions: love, gratitude, hope, joy, inspiration, interest, serenity, pride, awe and amusement.

 “Practicing positive emotions regularly helps individuals to cope with stress and live happier lives,” Van Pelt said.
 “Each station provided patients and caregivers with opportunities to participate in activities and learn about a specific positive emotion as well as receive blessings from hospital chaplains.”

 In addition to the stations, donated winter outerwear, including coats, hats and gloves, were available to those in need.
 The Comprehensive Cancer Support Program and clinical staff also donated food items and grocery gift cards for four “baskets of hope,” which were given to families experiencing food insecurity during this holiday season.